18F/health-tracking-course/collections/_rubric/id-low-1.md

 3. Did you see parallels to the work you do with states and vendors?
 How?
 4. What challenged you most about this presentation?
 "Challenge" could mean everything from "this concept really made me think" to "this thing he said really made me angry."

-This conversation is part of your preparation for coming together as a larger group to discuss the notion of free and open-source software or FOSS, government contracting, and the work of SOs in managing The People's investment in software and IT.
+This conversation is part of your preparation for coming together as a larger group to discuss the notion of free and open-source software ("FOSS"), government contracting, and the work of SOs in managing The People's investment in software and IT.
 ## Keystones (15m, solo)

 You've had a conversation.
 You've possibly ranted about Stallman.
 Perhaps you agreed in places.
 We do want to highlight an idea here, however, as a takeaway that we think you should carry with you.
 You might agree, you might not, but we believe (at the least) you should continue to wrestle with this idea.